 Malaga is Spain’s sixth largest city, but despite it’s 550,000+ population, this is a surprisingly compact city.
 The old quarter of Malaga where you’ll find most attractions is actually very small.
 Add this to the fact that it’almost totally flat and getting around Malaga becomes very easy.

-You should be able to do most sightseeing on foot, but some of the best things to see in Malaga (and some great accommodation options) aren’t centrally located so to get to them you need your own wheels or public transport.
+You should be able to do most sightseeing on foot, but some of the best things to see in Malaga (and some great accommodation options) aren’t centrally located so to get to them you need your own wheels or to use Malaga public transport.

 Malaga bus services